 Personality Traits of Neutral Evil Characters

-Although all characters are different, with varying goals, dreams, and desires, most neutral evils have a few characteristics in common.
+Although all characters have different goals, dreams, and desires, most neutral evils share a few characteristics.

 How to Play a Neutral Evil Character